Downtown San Diego

 .
 He financed a dam and water company to bring in much-needed water, and he ran the San Diego Railway Company, providing transportation all over the city.
 He built theaters, office buildings (including this one), and hotels.
 And, as his crowning achievement, he financed the building of the San Diego and Arizona Railroad, bringing San Diego its own direct railroad link to the East.

-Turn left, walk up Sixth Avenue, and cross C Street.
+Continue along Sixth Avenue and cross C Street.
 Two lines of the San Diego Trolley run along C Street from the Santa Fe Depot, San Diego's train station.
 The Blue line goes to the Mexican border, and the Orange line goes to El Cajon.
 A trip from downtown to the Mexican border takes about 45 minutes.

 When you reach B Street, turn left.
 You are now on the edge of the main financial district.
-A and B Streets are the home of many banks, brokerage offices, title insurance companies, and not surprisingly, high-rise buildings.
+A and B Streets are the home of many banks, including the Bank of America, California Bank & Trust, Union Bank, and Wells Fargo.

 Fountain at Civic Center Plaza

 In three blocks you enter Civic Center Plaza.
 On the right of the plaza is an office building.
-On the left, the San Diego Civic Theater hosts the San Diego Opera and other cultural events.
+On the left, the San Diego Civic Theater hosts the San Diego Opera, the touring companies of Broadway shows, and other cultural events.
 In the center of the plaza, a fountain by Malcolm Leland shows the prow of a ship plowing through the water.
 Beyond the fountain, the San Diego Concourse hosts meeting and trade shows (although the larger shows are held at the San Diego Convention Center, located beside San Diego Bay at the foot of Fifth Avenue.)

 Turn left and walk south.
 As you leave the plaza, you will pass under the City Administration Building, San Diego's City Hall.
 Leave the plaza by the C Street exit.
 Continue along Second Avenue to Broadway and turn right.
 On your left you will pass the Spreckels Theater, a neo-baroque theater built in 1912.